Akuli/jou/README.md

 - Most problems in error message code are spotted by non-valgrinded tests.

 Sometimes the fuzzer discovers a bug that hasn't been caught with tests.
-This mostly finds bugs in the tokenizer, because the fuzzer works by feeding random bytes to the compiler.
+It mostly finds bugs in the tokenizer, because the fuzzer works by feeding random bytes to the compiler.

 ```